-We manage our inventories held for sale by maintaining sufficient quantities of product to achieve high order fill rates while at the same time maximizing inventory turnover rates.
+In our Retail model, we manage our inventories held for sale by maintaining sufficient quantities of product to achieve high order fill rates while at the same time maximizing inventory turnover rates.
 Inventory balances will fluctuate as we add new product lines.
-To reduce the risk of loss due to supplier price reductions, our master distributor agreement, as well as certain vendor agreements in our eCOST business, provide for price protection under which we receive credits if the supplier lowers prices on previously purchased inventory.
+To reduce the risk of loss due to supplier price reductions, Supplies Distributors' master distributor agreement provides for price protection under which it receives credits if the supplier lowers prices on previously purchased inventory.